nmquan1/aegis-pipeline/README.md

-# Backend Documentation
+# Pipeline Documentation

-## SafeSpace API Backend
+## SafeSpace AI Pipeline

-This repository contains the backend API for the SafeSpace application, built with Spring Boot and PostgreSQL.
+This repository contains the AI Pipeline for the SafeSpace application, built with PyFlask.

 ## Requirements